Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Discussion

 \system's current architecture relies extensively on API calls to commercial large language models: Anthropic's Claude Sonnet for hypothesis filtering, trace generation, and program synthesis, and Google's Gemini for speech-to-text and text-to-speech processing.
 This dependency introduces two practical constraints.
 First, the cumulative cost of API calls scales linearly with usage, creating potential barriers to widespread deployment in resource-constrained educational settings.
 Second, these general-purpose models contain vastly more parameters and capabilities than required for the specific tasks \system performs, representing computational overhead that lighter, task-specialized models could avoid.
 Local models fine-tuned for particular subtasks, such as extracting morphological properties from target words or filtering hypothesis templates based on error patterns, could substantially reduce both latency and cost while maintaining pedagogical quality.
 However, the primary focus of this work was establishing the viability of Pedagogical Program Synthesis as an instructional paradigm and demonstrating alignment with expert practice.
 System optimization through custom model training represents an important engineering direction for future work, but was outside the scope of this initial investigation.

-Our empirical evaluation, while providing valuable insight into the pedagogical validity and usability of \system, involved modest sample sizes: five speech-language pathology experts and seven children.
+Our empirical evaluation, while providing valuable insight into the pedagogical validity and usability of \system, involved modest sample sizes: ten speech-language pathology experts and seven children.
 The expert evaluation yielded strong evidence of pedagogical soundness, with near-ceiling ratings and high inter-rater agreement on reasoning validity.
 The preliminary user study with children revealed consistent patterns that suggested good usability and engagement.
 However, these sample sizes exclude robust quantitative claims about effectiveness or generalizability in diverse populations of learners, grade levels, and ranges of spelling proficiency.
+In particular, future work should include more students who are not native English speakers and whose native language may have a different grammatical structure, such as Chinese, Russian or Spanish.
 A larger-scale study would strengthen statistical power and enable a more nuanced analysis of how \system's effectiveness varies between learner characteristics.

 Most critically, our evaluation captured only immediate usability and pedagogical appropriateness, not learning outcomes over time.
 A longitudinal deployment study tracking children's spelling development, transfer of morphological reasoning to untrained words, and sustained engagement across authentic writing tasks would provide compelling evidence of \system's instructional impact.
 Such work would also illuminate how repeated exposure to structured word inquiry through \system influences learners' metalinguistic awareness and independent word investigation strategies—outcomes central to the pedagogical philosophy motivating this research.